unhaltable/transit-watch/DEVELOPMENT.md

     - Middle button
         - Forces refresh of vehicle predictions?
         - Opens an options menu?
 (Not sure if we need an options menu yet)
+- Video demo

 ### Stretch goals

+- Showcase webpage
+- Support other transit agencies (this is actually very easy)
+- Geofences: When the user is within a certain radius of any saved stop (e.g. 50 m), the Pebble app will open automatically and display the vehicle prediction.
 - Android app finds nearby stops and suggests them to the user
     - NextBus does not provide an API for this; we will need to create a web application server to save all stop locations (these are provided by NextBus), then our Android app can query our server with the user's location, and the server will return nearby stops.
 We can use the same Java [NextBus library](https://github.com/elliottsj/nextbusapi) on our server by using the [Play framework](http://www.playframework.com/).
+- Google Play Store / Pebble app store distribution

+### Post-CODE goals

+- Integration with Faster Than Walking app

 ### The plan